 7. No Eye Makeup or Eye Creams

-As part of LASIK eye surgery preparation, patients should not apply eye makeup one day before LASIK and one week afterward.
-Putting on makeup or applying lotions around the eye area can put too much pressure on the operated eye and increase the chances of getting those materials in the eye.
-This could increase inflammation and possibly cause pain, infection or post-op damage.
+As part of LASIK eye surgery preparation, patients should not apply eye makeup on the day of their LASIK and one week afterward.
+If applying lotion avoid the eye area and use light strokes.
+Putting on eye makeup or applying lotions around the eye increases the chances of getting those materials in the eye.
+This could increase inflammation and possibly cause pain, infection or post-op complications.

 8. No Swimming or Hot Tubbing